stats9/math-and-python/Joint_Prob_for_independent_continuous_variables.md

-## We will prove this relation for a specific case, we will generalize it for other cases.
+#### We will prove this relation for a specific case, we will generalize it for other cases.

+## First Way

 $$
 \begin{aligned}